OSC/ood-documentation/latest/_sources/how-tos/app-development/interactive/setup/enable-reverse-proxy.rst.txt

-     If the :command:`hostname` command gives you a value that cannot be used to connect to the compute node from the OnDemand host, then you can override it in the cluster config with a :command:`bash` command that will work, e.g.:
+     If the :command:`hostname` command gives you a value that cannot be used to connect to the compute node from the OnDemand host, then you can override it in the cluster configuration with a :command:`bash` command that will work, e.g.:

      .. code-block:: yaml